junwatu/color-detection-openai/blogs/README.md

 ### GET `/delete/:id`

-Delete a specific data in the database by it's Id.
+Delete specific data in the database by its Id.
 For example, to delete data with id `8900`:

 ```js
 http://localhost:3000/delete/8900
 ```

-We can use tool like Postman to test the APIs.
+Tools like Postman can be used to test APIs.